Bridge safety

 - establishing a history of performance.

-The frequency of bridge inspection is dependent on the condition and use of the bridge by regular and heavy vehicle traffic.
-In usual circumstances, a heavily used bridge will be inspected every 6 months, a less frequented pedestrian bridge for instance may be inspected once every 4 years.
-After an exceptional event, for instance if a vehicle hits a pylon, or after a flooding, a bridge will be given a safety inspection.
+The condition and use of the bridge determines the frequency of inspections.
+Typically, a heavily used bridge is inspected every 6 months, but a less frequented pedestrian bridge is inspected once every 4 years.
+Bridges are also inspected after an exceptional event, such as flooding or a vehicle accident.
 New bridges and bridges that have been upgraded are also subject to a handover inspection.

-If you discover any problems with the condition of any of our infrastructure please contact Access Canberra on 13 22 81.
+If you find any problems with the condition of our infrastructure, contact Access Canberra on 13 22 81.

-Tharwa Bride was first built in 1895 and is the oldest standing bridge in the ACT.
-Tharwa Bridge holds significant heritage value for the local Canberra region.
-In 1983 it was entered on the Register of the National Estate by the Australian Heritage Commission and in 1998 it was entered on the ACT Heritage Register.
+Tharwa Bridge holds significant heritage value.
+It was first built in 1895 and is the oldest standing bridge in the ACT.
+In 1983, it was entered on the Register of the National Estate by the Australian Heritage Commission.
+It was entered on the ACT Heritage Register in 1998.